The Benefits of Premium Membership

 -- Warren Buffett, Berkshire Hathaway annual report, 1992

 At Valuentum, we take Buffett's thoughts one step further.
 We think the best opportunities arise from an understanding of a variety of investing disciplines in order to identify the most attractive stocks at any given time.
 Valuentum therefore analyzes each stock across a wide spectrum of philosophies, from deep value through momentum investing.
 And a combination of the two approaches found on each side of the spectrum (value/momentum) in a name couldn't be more representative of what our analysts do here; hence, we're called Valuentum.

 Valuentum has developed a user-friendly, discounted cash-flow model that you can use to value any operating company that you wish.
 Click here to buy this individual-investor-friendly model now!
 It could be the best investment you make.

-Our Best Ideas Newsletter and Dividend Growth Newsletter are for information purposes only and should not be considered a solicitation to buy or sell any security.
-Valuentum is not responsible for any errors or omissions or for results obtained from the use of our newsletters, reports, or publications and accepts no liability for how readers may choose to utilize the content.
-Valuentum is not a registered investment advisor and does not offer brokerage or investment banking services and adheres to professional standards and abides by formal codes of ethics that put the interests of clients and subscribers ahead of their own.
-Valuentum, its employees, and affiliates may have long, short or derivative positions in the stock or stocks mentioned on this site.
+The High Yield Dividend Newsletter, Best Ideas Newsletter, Dividend Growth Newsletter, ESG Newsletter, Valuentum Exclusive publication, and any reports and content found on this website are for information purposes only and should not be considered a solicitation to buy or sell any security.
+Valuentum is not responsible for any errors or omissions or for results obtained from the use of its newsletters, reports, commentary, or publications and accepts no liability for how readers may choose to utilize the content.
+Valuentum is not a money manager, is not a registered investment advisor, and does not offer brokerage or investment banking services.
+The sources of the data used on this website and reports are believed by Valuentum to be reliable, but the data’s accuracy, completeness or interpretation cannot be guaranteed.
+Valuentum, its employees, independent contractors and affiliates may have long, short or derivative positions in the securities mentioned on this website.